dedvg/BibleApp/PROCESS.md

 * switching from translation is now possible in TranslationActivity
       * __BUGG__ when switching in the list, it will crash.
 The list part will probally be removed though.

+# day 8 (24-1-2018)
+__decicions__
+* removing of the navigation to TranslateActivity, when a book is not present in the selected translation the user is immeadiatelly brought to TranslateActivity to download the book instead of first selecting chapters.
+* when deleting the last verses of a subject, the whole subject will be deleted from firebase and from the users favorites
+* need to prevent users from filling an empty subject name
+* for Favorites a Custom adapter is made so users can see
+   * which book they added
+   * which translation the verses are from
+   * begin verse and end verse that where added

+__progress__
+* Multiple classes are made to enable saving verses to a subject in Firebase
+* Check statements are present to check whether the subject already exist and if so insert it there
+* Favorites is now working and readable